deetsay/Cinter/README.txt

 Cinter is a software synthesizer designed for use in Amiga 4k intros.

-This unformotably amateurish fork adds "JIT compiling" on the Amiga side to make the instrument creation faster (~30%, depends a lot on how exotic your parameters are).
+This uncomfortably amateurish fork adds "JIT compiling" on the Amiga side to make the instrument creation faster (~30%, depends a lot on how exotic your parameters are).
 Check player/Cinter4JIT_example.S after you've mastered the normal version, maybe you'll get the idea!